 Wittgenstein's key insight here is to emphasise the everyday ways in which we unthinkingly act that Moore mistakenly attempts to present in propositional form as a kind of unprovable knowledge.
-It is not the content of the proposition that is certain, Wittgenstein is claiming, but the ways in which we act without doubt or the need for prior justification that are certain.
-Moore's mistake was to attempt to fit what our everyday practices reveal into pre-existing philosophical forms of thinking.
+It is not the content of the proposition

 For Hermann, this thought of Wittgenstein's (OC 204) "sets the stage for the reflections contained in" her study of moral certainty, which is guided by Wittgenstein's "powerful remarks about the limits of justification and the primacy of acting" (p.
 4).
 When exploring "their significance for the practice of justifying moral judgements" (p.
 4) and actions, Hermann also draws on two remarks from Philosophical Investigations (2009):